medcomdk/ehmi/docs/assets/documents/production-pilot/index.md

 <br/>

-## Changes that EHMI causes on MedCom FHIR IGs and FHIR Profiles
+## Changes that EHMI causes on MedCom FHIR IGs and FHIR Profiles (by 2024.04.01)

 | **EHMI Domain**           | **FHIR Profile(s)**  | **FHIR IG(s)**              | **Change/New** |**Comments** |
 |---                        |---                   |---                          |---             |---          |